Contents

 Product features

-2. Benefit First: Stating a benefit about the product, followed by the feature specs.
+2. Benefit first: Stating a benefit about the product, followed by the feature specs.

-3. Feature First: Stating a physical feature of the product, followed by a benefit.
+3. Feature first: Stating a physical feature of the product, followed by a benefit.

 4. Informational: Listing answers to questions customers ask before they purchase.